BROCKHALL HOSPITAL CEMETERY

 A poignant hand-made cross

 This cross marks an early grave in the C of E section.
-Individual grave stones were both rare and relatively recently allowed by the earlier hospital authorities in what was previously seen as a lawn cemetery.
+Individual grave stones were rare and only relatively recently allowed by the hospital authorities in what was previously seen as a lawn cemetery.
 However, some relatives wanted to mark the grave of their loved one and found their own ways to do so.
 In the early eighties there would have been 5 or 6 similar wooden crosses marking graves in the C of E section

 This cross is close to the northern boundary with the Hospital.